Approximate Nearest Neighbor Search for Low Dimensional Queries: Conclusions

 \section{Conclusions}

 \seclab{conclusions}

-In this paper, we looked at the \ANN problem when the data points can come from an arbitrary metric space (not necessarily an Euclidean space) but the query points are constrained to come from a subspace of low doubling dimension.
+In this paper, we considered the \ANN problem when the data points can come from an arbitrary metric space (not necessarily an Euclidean space) but the query points come from a subspace of low doubling dimension.
 We demonstrate that this problem is inherently low dimensional by providing fast \ANN data-structures obtained by combining and extending ideas that were previously used to solve \ANN for spaces with low doubling dimensions.

 Interestingly, one can extend Assouad's type embedding to an embedding that $(1+\eps)$-preserves distances from $\PntSet$ to $\manifold$ (see \cite{hm-fcnld-06} for an example of a similar embedding into the $\ell_\infty$ norm).
 This extension requires some work and is not completely obvious.
-The target dimension is roughly $1/\eps^{O(\dim)}$ in this case.
-If one restricts oneself to the case where both $\PntSet$ and $\manifold$ are in Euclidean space, then it seems one should be able to extend the embedding of \cite{gk-nadr-09} to get a similar result, with the target dimension having only polynomial dependency on $\dd$.
-However, computing either embeddings efficiently seems quite challenging.
+The target dimension is roughly $1/\eps^{O(\dd)}$ in this case.
+If one restricts oneself to the case where both $\PntSet$ and $\manifold$ are in Euclidean space, then it seems one should be able to extend the embedding of Gottlieb and Krauthgamer \cite{gk-nadr-11} to get a similar result, with the target dimension having only polynomial dependency on $\dd$.
+However, computing either embedding efficiently seems quite challenging.
 Furthermore, even if the embedded points are given, the target dimension in both cases is quite large, and yields results that are significantly weaker than the ones presented here.

 The on the fly construction of \AVD without any knowledge of the query subspace (\secref{oann}) seems like a natural candidate for a practical algorithm for \ANN.
 Such an implementation would require an efficient way to perform point-location in the generated regions.
 We leave the problem of developing such a data-structure as an open question for further research.
 In particular, there might be a middle ground between our two \ANN data-structures that yields an efficient and practical \ANN data-structure while having very limited access to the query subspace.